pradeep3sep/interviewquestion/README JavaScript.md

 ```

 ### 2. Function Scope
-Variables declared `within a function` are accessible only within that function.
+Variables declared `within a function` are `accessible` only `within that function`.
 JavaScript uses the `var` keyword for function-scoped variables.

 ```js
 function showFunctionScope() {